1757 - French invasion of Hanover – French army invades Hanover

 - 4 or 5 light troop units

-The objectives of the current campaign were, in addition to the capture of the small places who still held, the defeat of the Allied army.
+The objectives of the current campaign were, in addition to the capture of the small places still holding out, the defeat of the Allied army.
 Louis XV had favourably received the plan proposed by the Austrian Court to lay siege to Magdeburg during the following campaign in 1758.
-Therefore, during the present campaign, Richelieu had only to clear the left bank of the Elbe from Prussian troops so that the entire country between the Elbe and Weser could supply his own army.
+Therefore, during the present campaign, Richelieu had only to clear the left bank of the Elbe of Prussian troops so that the entire country between the Elbe and Weser could supply his own army.
 Meanwhile, the Prince de Soubise and Hildburghausen would cooperate with Richelieu to prepare for the capture of Magdeburg.

-On August 4, Richelieu met with d'Estrées who delivered up his army and explained for a few days all things needful to the new commander, declining to be himself second in command.
+On August 4, Richelieu met with d'Estrées who delivered up his army and explained for a few days all things needful to the new commander, and declining his offer to be second in command.

 On August 7

 - D'Estrées left Oldendorf and went to the baths of Aachen.
-He had spent three days with Richelieu to discuss about all subjects related to the operations of the army.
+He had spent three days with Richelieu to discuss subjects related to the operations of the army.